sdsc/mono-roll/README.md

 ## Overview

-This roll bundles the mono C# compiler and runtime.
+This roll bundles the mono C# and the F# compilers and runtimes.

 For more information about Mono please visit the official web page:

 - <a href="http://www.mono-project.com/" target="_blank">Mono</a> is an open
 source, cross-platform, implementation of C# and the CLR that is binary compatible with Microsoft.NET.

+For more information about F# please visit <a href="http://fsharp.org">the official project web page</a>.

 ## Requirements